Shioxri/LBYARCH_MP2/README.txt

 Belardo, Gerard Vito
 Yu, Cedric

+i.) execution time and short analysis of the performance (found below) ii.) attached as CorrectnessCheck.png as well as shown on the video iii.)
 Demo Video:
 https://drive.google.com/file/d/1SKWoO4pgOjY9OPzfeqSCxgLhqHfYAm_-/view?usp=sharing

-i.) execution time and short analysis of the performance

 Device Used for Testing: Legion 5 16IRX9
 Specs: